jgraettinger/blog/compare-flow-and-materialize.md

 or with different priorities.
 More on this in another post).

-Materialize is built on Timely Dataflow, which puts a lot of weight into the timestamps associated with records.
+Materialize is built on Timely Dataflow, which requires that every record have an associated timestamp.
 Today Materialize picks a timestamp for you at the time that a record is _read_, say from Kafka,